wineslab/lib-iq/README.md

 # LibIQ Library

+##Overview
+LibIQ is a modular and extensible library designed for the manipulation, visualization, and classification of I/Q (In-phase and Quadrature) samples.
+It provides a Python interface built on a C++ backend using SWIG, enabling high performance for signal analysis tasks while maintaining ease of use in Python environments.

 ## Dependencies
-`libiq` is built on a foundation of several libraries:

-- **libsigmf**: A library that provides standardized format for storing signal metadata in signal capture files.
+`LibIQ` relies on several external libraries for full functionality:

+- **libsigmf**: A header-only C++ library for reading and writing metadata-compliant signal capture files using the Signal Metadata Format (SigMF).
+Note: it includes dependencies that must be manually built and installed.
-- **matio**: A library for reading and writing Matlab MAT files.
+- **matio**: A C library for reading and writing MATLAB .mat files, including support for version 7.3 files (via HDF5).
-- **SWIG (Simplified Wrapper and Interface Generator)**: A software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
-In `libiq`, we used SWIG to create bindings between the C++ code and Python, although SWIG supports many other languages.
+- **SWIG (Simplified Wrapper and Interface Generator)**: A tool that generates Python bindings for the C++ backend, allowing Python applications to call native C++ functions.
-- **FFTW (Fastest Fourier Transform in the West)**: FFTW is a C subroutine library for computing the discrete Fourier transform (DFT) in one or more dimensions, of arbitrary input size, and of both real and complex data.
+- **FFTW (Fastest Fourier Transform in the West)**: A C library for computing the discrete Fourier transform (DFT) efficiently for arbitrary input sizes.

-## Building the Project
+## Build and Installation
 Building `libiq` is a straightforward process.
 Here are the steps you need to follow:

 Be sure to build and install all the dependencies, in particular: